zakk-h/vlp/src/info/welcome.md

+{% if zakklab %}
+# Welcome to Zakklab's Lakeside App

+There are over 10 miles of trails to explore!
+{% endif %}
 # Welcome to Valdese Lakeside Park

 [Friends of the Valdese Rec][link-fvr] would like to welcome you to Valdese Lakeside, a 300 acre municipal park with construction set